 After the 2013-14 season, she began training specifically for bobsleigh, having impressed recruiters with her dryland testing at a talent identification camp the year prior.
 She moved to Calgary and within a few months earned a spot as the brakeman for two-time Olympic champion Kaillie Humphries.
 She made her international debut in a North American Cup race in November 2014 before making her World Cup debut in Lake Placid just a month later.
 As a rookie, Lotholz stood on three World Cup podiums.

-Getting into the Sport: Introduced to bobsleigh by track and field teammate Christine de Bruin who had decided to try it in 2011 at the suggestion of their varsity coach… Attended her first bobsleigh talent identification camp in January 2013 while in her second year at the University of Alberta… Outside Interests: Earned a certificate in music and worship studies at Vanguard Bible College in Edmonton before studying Nutrition and Food Science at the University of Alberta… Intends to finish her degree after her bobsleigh career… Was heavily involved with the Athletes in Action campus ministry… Enjoys exploring her creative side through drawing, colouring books, singing along to music, playing piano, journaling… Odds and Ends: Grew up on a family farm that her great-grandfather homesteaded more than 80 years ago… In a different life would be a pianist in an orchestra that plays scores for movies…
+Getting into the Sport: Introduced to bobsleigh by track and field teammate Christine de Bruin, who had decided to try it in 2011 at the suggestion of their varsity coach… Attended her first bobsleigh talent identification camp in January 2013 while in her second year at the University of Alberta… Outside Interests: Earned a certificate in music and worship studies at Vanguard Bible College in Edmonton before studying Nutrition and Food Science at the University of Alberta… Intends to finish her degree after her bobsleigh career… Was heavily involved with the Athletes in Action campus ministry… Enjoys exploring her creative side through drawing, colouring books, singing along to music, playing piano, journaling… In a different life would be a pianist in an orchestra that plays scores for movies… Odds and Ends: Grew up on a family farm that her great-grandfather homesteaded more than 80 years ago; during the pandemic worked part-time as a general labourer doing everything from picking rocks to operating equipment…

 Notable International Results